Jamess-Lucass/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

           repo: myrepository
           # URL of the Bitbucket Server. (optional) Will default to 'https://api.bitbucket.org/2.0'.
           api: https://api.bitbucket.org/2.0
-          # Credentials for Basic authentication.
-Required for private repositories.
+          # Credentials for Basic authentication (App Password).
+Either basicAuth or bearerToken
+          # authentication is required to access private repositories
           basicAuth:
             # The username to authenticate with
             username: myuser